A car breakdown is a hassle – but don’t make it worse

-And they can happen for all sorts of reasons – a dead battery, a mechanical fault, running out of fuel, a flat tyre or as a result of an accident.
+And they can happen for all sorts of reasons – a dead battery, a mechanical fault, running out of fuel, a flat tyre.

-Finding a safe place to stop can be a real challenge when you car conks out on you.
+Finding a safe place to stop can be a real challenge when your car conks out on you.

 A British survey asked drivers to list their most stressful breakdown scenarios, and ‘on the way to the airport to catch a flight’ came out well on top, with 56% of respondents citing this as the most stress-inducing situation.
 Additional unpleasant scenarios included:

 - Being out driving in foul weather (especially rain or snow) – 43%

 - Driving with children/family in the car – 27%

 - Breaking down on a busy motorway – 27%

 - Breaking down in an isolated/rural area – 23%

 - Having a car breakdown at night – 23%

 - Breaking down in an unfamiliar area – 17%